rajan2001/rajan2001/README.md

 # 💫 About Me:
 Full-time Developer.
-A tech enthusiast, who loves<br>building and deploying scalable applications. <br>Interested in Web, Blockchain, and DevOps.
+A tech enthusiast, who loves building and deploying scalable applications. <br>Interested in Web, Blockchain, and DevOps.

 ## 🌐 Socials: